david-fischer/Anki_CardGen/README.md

 You can install the [current version](https://github.com/david-fischer/Anki_CardGen/tree/data/android) of the Android-apk and try it out.
 So far it is only tested on an S5 Neo.

-**⚠️ Not yet working:** The packaged application is also available for [linux](https://github.com/david-fischer/Anki_CardGen/raw/data/linux/AnkiCardGen) and [windows](https://github.com/david-fischer/Anki_CardGen/raw/data/windows/AnkiCardGen.exe).
+> **⚠️ Not yet working:** The packaged application is also available as a single-file executable for [linux](https://github.com/david-fischer/Anki_CardGen/raw/data/linux/AnkiCardGen) and [windows](https://github.com/david-fischer/Anki_CardGen/raw/data/windows/AnkiCardGen.exe).

 ## 🏗 Current State

 * [x] Processing of single words
 * [x] Batch-import from .txt and **from kindle-notes**
 * [x] Queue-system for words that have not been processed
-* [x] Overview over processed words and option to export as .apkg
+* [x] Overview over processed words and option to export as .apkg (**mobile app lacks proper management of paths**)
 * [ ] change of languages
-* [ ] storage access on mobile
 * [ ] spacy on mobile
 * [ ] pyinstaller workflows for windows and linux
 * [ ] installation via setup.py
 * [ ] executables for windows and linux
+* [ ] clean-up package-structure, imports and file-paths

 ## 🚧 Installing